 In addition to treating alcohol addiction, naltrexone is useful for treating opioid use disorder.
 It blocks the euphoric effects that opioids have on the body.

-When you arrive at Serenity House Detox, our staff will conduct a full assessment to determine your needs.
+When you arrive at Serenity House Detox & Recovery, our staff will conduct a full assessment to determine your needs.
 Along with addressing your physical and mental health issues, we aim to improve your emotional and spiritual well-being.
 We can achieve that by offering a range of evidence-based and therapeutic treatment methods such as:

 Stop letting alcohol or opioids destroy your life.
 Find out if medication assisted treatment can help you overcome a substance use disorder.
-Call 866-294-5306 to learn more about the services at Serenity House Detox.
+Call 866-294-5306 to learn more about the services at Serenity House Detox & Recovery.